 Burgatory is the best example of a local chain that’s doing it right.
 With a fully-customizable menu, this burger joint is gluten-free friendly — and proud.
 And these guys are expanding fast, so no matter where you call home, you can find a gooey cheeseburger (or Impossible burger) flanked by a GF bun in no time.

-This South Side staple is not only gluten-free-friendly (with an extensive GF menu), but they also claim an inventive vegan and veg menu that could cure anyone’s hangover.
+This South Side staple (with locations also in Cranberry and Irwin) is not only gluten-free-friendly (with an extensive GF menu), but they also claim an inventive vegan and veg menu that could cure anyone’s hangover.
 We recommend the portabella burger for a dish so delicious, it’ll bring you back to life faster than any amount of AM coffee.

 Where else can you score some gluten-free pancakes without sacrificing the doughy, fluffy consistency of a traditional flapjack?
-This Regent Square café goes out of their way to accommodate dietary needs, bringing the community together around vegetarian, vegan, and gluten-free food, with a fresh, local flare.
+This Regent Square cafe goes out of their way to accommodate dietary needs, bringing the community together around vegetarian, vegan, and gluten-free fare, with a fresh, local flare.

 North Park’s crown jewel (with another location in South Side) could easily offer your traditional burgers and fries and call it a day.
 After all, OTB’s dive-y vibe and comprehensive beer selection go hand-in-hand with the greasy comfort foods of the average bar.
 But they stepped up their health game to match the intensity of those running, biking, hiking, or paddling around the park.
 If you look closely, there are plenty of gluten-free and veg-friendly options.
 And if you ask nicely, they may even let you order from their secret Paleo menu.